anup42/ScreenAI/README.md

 ## Expected Bounding Box JSON Format

-For each screenshot `example.png`, place a JSON file named `example.json` in the bounding-box directory.
-The script accepts either of the formats below:
+For each screenshot `example.png`, create a JSON file named `example.json` in the bounding-box directory.
+Any of the formats below are accepted:

 ```json
 [